HeHeHuang/DeepLearningNLP/GenderFromName/README.md

   if other package is missing, please install accordinyly, after environment and package is installed.

-3. ### you can run the model.py to train an MLP model with 80% accuracy
+3. ### You can run the model.py to train an LSTM model with 88% accuracy

   ```
   python model.py